-To qualify to contribute to a health savings plan, you must be enrolled in a high-deductible healthcare plan (HDHP).
+Not everyone can contribute to an HSA.
+To qualify, you must be enrolled in a high-deductible healthcare plan (HDHP).
 You can’t have other insurance or Medicare.
 And, while the HDHP covers you for catastrophic medical issues, HSA funds can be used for most other qualified medical costs.
 When used together, the HDHP and HSA can be incredibly beneficial in covering most of your health care needs.

 Why Use an HSA?

 - HSAs give you the freedom to choose your own doctors and health care providers.

-- HSA funds can be used for qualified medical expenses and for costs that may not be covered by PPOs or HMOs such as dental, eye, psychiatry and other care.
+- HSA funds can be used for qualified medical expenses and for costs that may not be covered by PPOs or HMOs such as dental, vision, psychiatry and other care.
 See IRS Publication 502 for details on qualified expenses.

 - Depending on your situation, health care costs may not be considered a tax-deductible event.
 However, contributions to an HSA are tax-deferred and funds spent on qualified health care costs are deductible.